Propel Reviews 2026. Verified Reviews, Pros & Cons | Capterra

 4.0

-Overall my experience with Propel is pretty good.
+Overall my experience with is pretty good.
 The system is reliable, and is usually easy for new users within the organization to pick up.

 Pros

-I like Propel's customization features because it allows us flexibility to adjust our QMS according to our Standard Operating Procedures and Work Instructions.
+I like 's customization features because it allows us flexibility to adjust our QMS according to our Standard Operating Procedures and Work Instructions.
 Everyone's organization has different processes for operating and what works best for us might not work for everyone.
 I think its great that Propel allows for everyone to do things in their own way.

 Cons

 While I like the customization, I think the process for making changes to the system is quite complex.
 It seems like there should be a more user friendly way to modify layouts, records, or workflows.
 We usually need to get a consultant involved in order to make changes.
-Or we need to contact Propel support.
+Or we need to contact support.
 Typically when we contact Propel support, they are helpful in explaining what is wrong, but they are not proactive about helping us make changes to our system.

 Review Source